NicholasLanders/Gas-Prices-Web-Scraper-NewBrunswick/README.md

 # Gas-Prices-Web-Scraper-NewBrunswick
-Works off of my "Gas-Prices-Web-Scraper-Halifax" project with a New Brunswick in mind."
+Works off of my "Gas-Prices-Web-Scraper-Halifax" project with New Brunswick in mind."

 This is used with the script.google.com.
 The data is being pulled from https://nbeub.ca/index.php?page=current-petroleum-prices-2.